Sunghoon-cloud/Topic-based-Clustering/README.md

 (file)   <i>5.
 Instructions for replicating Professor ratings review study.txt</i>

-: This is instruction script to replicate the Professor ratings reviews study in Web Appendix.
+: This is instruction script to replicate the Professor ratings reviews study by using the provided packages in Web Appendix.

 (file)   <i> Professor_ratings_words_freq.csv</i>